3 Biggest Resume Myths Put To The Test

 By Anish Majumdar, Certified Professional Resume Writer (CPRW)

-The internet is filled with job search “experts” willing to put in their 2 cents when it comes to resumes.
+The internet is filled with job search “experts” willing to put in their two cents when it comes to resumes.
 Unfortunately, very little of it is applicable to the current marketplace.
-Here are 3 of the worst offenders debunked:
+Here are three of the worst offenders debunked:

-This axiom is widely accepted as fact by most job-seekers.
+This axiom is widely accepted as fact by most job seekers.
 Unfortunately, it only holds true for recent college graduates and those without an extensive work history.
-In today’s market, a 2-page resume is quickly becoming the standard, with executives and other top-tier professionals even submitting strong 3-page documents.
+In today’s market, a two-page resume is quickly becoming the standard, with executives and other top-tier professionals even submitting strong three-page documents.
 A good rule of thumb?
 Look over your resume and see if it sustains interest throughout its length.
 If it doesn’t, editing it down is probably a good idea.
 If, however, it feels needlessly abbreviated, feel free to expand.